mealie-recipes/mealie/docs/docs/news/surveys/2024-october/overview.md

 The questions (bar question 1) that are free text are on separate pages you'll need to click into, as there's just too much content to include on this page.

-## Question 1: Mealie Version (pre-v2) (free text, mandatory)
+## Mealie Version (pre-v2)

+This question was free text input and it was mandatory.

 The responses to this were so varied and not overly informative/indicative of anything, so we've decided not to publish them - both to save space and your time.

-## Question 2: Database type? (single select)
+## Database type? (single select)

+This question was a single select and it was optional.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4640)

 ![Question 2](Question2.png)

-## Question 3: How long have you been using Mealie? (single select, mandatory)
+## How long have you been using Mealie?

+This question was a single select and it was mandatory.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4641)

 ![Question 3](Question3.png)

-## Question 4: Please tick all that apply (multiple choice)
+## Please tick all that apply

+This question was multiple choice and it was optional.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4642)

 ![Question 4](Question4.png)

-## Question 5: How many active users does your Mealie instance have? (single select, mandatory)
+## How many active users does your Mealie instance have?

+This question was a single select and it was mandatory.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4643)

 ![Question 5](Question5.png)

-## Question 6: How many active groups does your Mealie instance have? (single select, mandatory)
+## How many active groups does your Mealie instance have?

+This question was a single select and it was mandatory.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4644)

 ![Question 6](Question6.png)

-## Question 7: Do you access Mealie on a mobile?
-Using your browser or with it installed as an app (a Progressive Web App/PWA)? (multiple select, mandatory)
+## Do you access Mealie on a mobile?
+Using your browser or with it installed as an app (a Progressive Web App/PWA)?

+This question was a multiple select and it was mandatory.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4645)

 ![Question 7](Question7.png)

-## Question 8: Please select all the features you actively/regularly use, or consider important (multiple select)
+## Please select all the features you actively/regularly use, or consider important

+This question was a multiple select and it was optional.

 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4646)

 ![Question 8](Question8.png)

-## Question 9: Any suggestions for how to improve Shopping Lists?
+## Any suggestions for how to improve Shopping Lists?
 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4647)

 [Question 9](q9.md)

-## Question 10: Any suggestions for how to improve the Meal Planner?
+## Any suggestions for how to improve the Meal Planner?
 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4648)

 [Question 10](q10.md)

-## Question 11: Any suggestions for how to improve the Recipe Timeline?
+## Any suggestions for how to improve the Recipe Timeline?
 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4649)

 [Question 11](q11.md)

-## Question 12: Any suggestions for how to improve the Recipes functionality?
+## Any suggestions for how to improve the Recipes functionality?
 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4650)

 [Question 12](q12.md)

-## Question 13: Any other suggestions or feedback you have for us?
+## Any other suggestions or feedback you have for us?
 [GitHub Discussion](https://github.com/mealie-recipes/mealie/discussions/4651)

 [Question 13](q13.md)